-More than 8,700 Qualified Opportunity Zones have been designated across the U.S. According to the Urban Institute, the majority of these zones have lower household incomes, higher poverty rates and higher unemployment rates than those of other communities.
+In 2018, more than 8,700 Qualified Opportunity Zones were designated across the U.S. According to the Urban Institute, the majority of these zones have lower household incomes, higher poverty rates and higher unemployment rates than those of other communities.

 How Does the Qualified Opportunity Zone Program Work?

 Rather than using taxpayer dollars to stimulate economic growth in these communities, the government decided to use private investments.
 To encourage private participation, individuals who invest in Qualified Opportunities Zones are eligible for tax incentives.

 To capitalize on this program, a taxpayer must invest their proceeds from their sale of an asset (realized gain or capital gain) into a Qualified Opportunity Zone Fund.
 This must happen within 180 days of the sale.
 However, while a taxpayer may invest the returns of the sale of an asset, as well as the potential gains, the tax incentive only applies to the capital gains.